Watch Brands That Defined An Era Of Timekeeping

 Rolex

 Ranked the 64th most powerful global brand by Forbes, Rolex is the largest luxury watch brand in the world.
 Seeped in heritage, Rolex consistently innovated off the classics, earning them a plethora of “firsts” in the industry.
 Their accolades include the first automatic changing date and day on-dial, first to display two time zones at once and the first chronometer to be certified as a wristwatch.
 The brand has developed watches for rough terrain and extreme sports, including famous Mount Everest expeditions and polar exploration.
 Counterfeits are everywhere.
 Ensure you are purchasing your Rolex from an official retailer when you decide to buy.
-Well-appointed models of Rolex are the Cellini Date, the Yacht-Master 40, Submariner and the Datejust Oyster.
+Well-appointed models of Rolex are the Daytona, Cellini Date, the Yacht-Master 40, Submariner and the Datejust Oyster.

 Roger Dubuis